jacksund/simmate/docs/parameters.md

 --------------------------

 ## subworkflow_name
-The name of workflow that used to evaluate structures generated.
-For example, in evolutionary searches, individuals are created and then relaxed using the `relaxation.vasp.staged` workflow.
-Any workflow that is registered and accessible via the `get_workflow` utility can be used instead. (note: in the future we will allow unregisterd flows as well).
+This parameter is the name of workflow that used to evaluate structures generated.
+Any workflow that is registered and accessible via the `get_workflow` utility can be used instead.
 If you wish to submit extra arguments to each workflow run, you can use the `subworkflow_kwargs` parameter.

 === "yaml"
     ``` yaml